-If your kids are lucky enough to receive lots of gifts on Christmas Day, in can sometimes be overwhelming to think about how and where you're going to store all these new goodies.
-Doing a quick sort through and declutter of the toy collection before Christmas will make these decisions a whole lot easier.
+If your kids are lucky enough to receive lots of gifts on Christmas Day, it can sometimes be overwhelming to think about how and where you're going to store all these new goodies.
+Doing a quick sort through and declutter of the toy collection before Christmas will make these decisions a whole lot easier!
 Not only will you be making space available for the new toys, you'll also be able to donate the older or less-used ones to children who would really appreciate them, especially at this time of year.

 One of the main reasons I wanted to declutter our toys, apart from preparing for the Christmas influx, was because our living room bookcase was starting to look quite crowded and cluttered.
 I didn't want all the toys and books on display anymore, as there is enough room for these things in the kids' bedrooms.
 They do still play mainly in the living room (when they're not running around the house with capes or jumping on our bed!), so I needed to keep the majority of the toys here.
 The boxes just needed some rearranging and sorting.